Insire/MonstercatNet/readme.md

 var credentials = new ApiCredentials()
 {
-    Email = "", // your accoutn e-mail
+    Email = "", // your account e-mail
     Password = "" // your password
 };